RocketChat/handbook/departments/mobile/README.md

 There are three emails that we can use to communicate internally: `mobile@rocket.chat`, `ios@rocket.chat` and `android@rocket.chat`.
 If you want to communicate the whole team you can reach `team@rocket.chat`.

 It’s expected that you check your email at least twice a day (morning and afternoon) for new invitations, annoucements, etc.

+### Forum

+There's an [internal category in our forums specific to the Mobile Team discussions](https://forums.rocket.chat/c/internal/mobile).
+It's encouraged that everyone share ideas and problems there in form of discussion.
+It's the preferable way to communicate long discussions with your team.
+All discussions on this category are private.

 ### Office Vibe